meezumi/website-testing/README.md

 # website-testing
-just me figuring out how to host a webpage on github. gonna add more stuff when I have the time >-<
+just me figuring out how to host something on github.